Bitencoo/Bitencoo/README.md

 - 📫 How to reach me **tuliob.dev@gmail.com**

-- ⚡ Fun fact **Passionate about technology and crazy about japanese culture.
-PS: I have 12 dogs...**
+- ⚡ Fun fact **Passionate about technology and crazy about japanese culture and I have 12 dogs...**

 <h3 align="left">Connect with me:</h3>
 <p align="left">